talk2viren/umermansoor.github.io/_posts/2017-07-28-ai-is-not-magic-how-neural-networks-learn.md

 excerpt_separator: <!--more-->
 ---

-In my previous [blog post](https://codeahoy.com/2017/07/27/ai-winter-is-coming/), I claimed that "*AI is not magic*" In this blog post, my goal is to discuss at a high level how neural networks learn, and show that AI isn't a crystal ball or magic, just science and mathematics.
-This is a high level intro and assumes that you are familiar with neural networks.
+In my previous [blog post](https://codeahoy.com/2017/07/27/ai-winter-is-coming/), I claimed that "*AI is not magic.*" In this blog post, my goal is to discuss how neural networks learn, and show that AI isn't a crystal ball or magic, just science and some very slick mathematics.
+This is a *high level intro* and assumes that you are familiar with neural networks.

 Let's start with an example.
 Suppose we are building an app to [identify hot dogs](https://www.theverge.com/2017/6/26/15876006/hot-dog-app-android-silicon-valley).
 Take a picture of a hot dog and the app will tell you if it's a "hotdog".
 Give it a picture of something else like a shoe and it will tell you that it's "not hotdog"